burakintisah/games/rules.md

   - *Prompt*: Remove unnecessary code and improve naming conventions
   - *Notes*: ✅ Complete - Refactored types (Deck → ConversationDeck, questions → cards), cleaned up Firebase config, improved variable naming, removed unused files

+- [x] **Implement endpoints on Backend**
+  - *Prompt*: Implement get/post/delete endpoints for questions.
+Also there is gonna be an endpoint where upvote / downvote for a question.
+Just implement the endpoints and give curls for each endpoint.
+Do not integrate with frontend.
+Give proper namings for classes endpoints and variables.
+  - *Notes*: ✅ Complete - Comprehensive REST API implemented with 8 endpoints: GET/POST/PUT/DELETE for conversation cards, voting system (upvote/downvote), vote statistics, filtering & pagination.
+All endpoints tested and working.
+Full documentation with curl examples in backend/API_ENDPOINTS.md

 - [ ] **Frontend-Backend Connection**
   - *Prompt*: Establish communication between frontend and backend
   - *Notes*: Ready to implement - will create API client and connection utilities